Afoucaul/pyx/README.md

 Your code goes in the directory named after your project; here it's `./my_project/`.
 The reason behind this is that `pyx` will help you build your project as a package.

-The entry point of a Pyx project is `pyx_app.py`.
+The entry point of a Pyx project is `main.py`.
 It will be run when calling `pyx run` at the root of the project.
-It contains a class extending `pyx.Application`, and receiving a `pyx.Config` instance as argument.

-The configuration files are modules located in `./config/`, where you will find a default config named `./config/default.py`.
-These can contain all one needs to define what an environment is.
-Then, one can select with which config to run the project, by running `pyx run <config>`.
+This task will actually activate the corresponding `pipenv` environment, and run the project there.

 The `test` directory is where unit tests files should be placed.
 There's already one provided, `./test/test_my_project.py`.
 The unit tests are run with `pyx test`, which will call the `unittest` module.

 The project also contains a `README.md` and a `.gitignore` files, for git projects.

-The structure of such a project might seem to impose a strong dependency to `pyx`;
-however, the integrality of your project will be written as a standalone package.
-What Pyx brings you is an environment around that package, and convenient tools for managing it as a whole project.
+It contains a `setup.py` for distributing your project to PyPI, which can be done through the `pyx release` task.
+The credentials and repository for distribution are stored in `./.pyx/project.py'; although you don't need to write these: if Pyx cannot find them, you'll be prompted to type them.